PoC-dev/smtp-abuse-reporting/README.md

 Currently, I'm manually evaluating these messages, in turn setting *contacts_report.do_report* to `0` and provide an explanatory text in *contacts_report.comment*.
 I have not yet established a standard way how to deal with those.
 Overall, RIR policies (if implemented) demand abuse addresses to be functioning, and I'm planning to file complaints to the respective RIRs so they have their members fix their faulty abuse addresses.

+***Note:*** There is currently no comfortable way to change database records as described above, besides manual SQL.

 An interesting category of automatic answers are from RIR abuse contacts.
 Looking more closely, these addresses are allegedly not managed by a given RIR despite the Abusix database listing the given RIR's abuse address for an IP address.
 I expect this to be an error of Abusix, and they confirmed that I catched a corner case.
 They allege they're working on a fix.

 Examples of this caregory are address blocks issued by IANA to RIPE and then passed on to AFRINIC after its formation in 2004.
 However, the RIPE WHOIS database just states the address block isn't managed by RIPE.
 Aside from the fact that AFRINIC doesn't provide *any* email addresses for contacts, the whole mess is political in nature, and should eventually be solved on a political layer, and not with technological workarounds.